shashu8660/outreachy_moja-global_contribution/Readme.md

 Having embarked on my open-source journey in 2024, I quickly made strides in the community.
 Notably, I've made meaningful contributions to esteemed projects like LLVM and Musescore, showcasing not only my technical proficiency but also my adaptability and fast-learning abilities.
 These experiences have equipped me with the versatility and problem-solving acumen necessary to tackle the challenges presented by this project.

+**Objective**

+- The primary objective of my project is to streamline the distribution of FLINT across major operating systems and architectures, making it more accessible and user-friendly.

   All the contribution and task given by mentor are been noted and added in this repo .So that it will in order and organized

   # This are my info in case where you need to reach out to me :

-  name : shashank s
+  - name : shashank s
-  gmail : shashu8660.gmail.com
+  - gmail : shashu8660.gmail.com
-  timezone from : india
+  - timezone from : india